Effective approach to lepton observables: the seesaw case: Effective field theory for the seesaw

 where we conveniently introduced the hermitian matrix $S$, and the sums are defined in a basis with $M$ diagonal.
 The next order, matching onto dim-7 operators, is also known \cite{Elgaard-Clausen:2017xkq}.

 Tree-level matching is not sufficient to describe the all-important dipole transitions, which are also induced by the sterile neutrinos.
 However, we remark that the EFT allows one to account for these effects consistently by matching the one-loop contribution of sterile neutrinos onto the electroweak dipole operators, which are also defined in table \ref{OpsM}.
-To this end, we computed the relevant diagram, shown in Fig.~\ref{DipoleM}, which amounts to adding to the EFT Lagrangian the term \be \mathcal{L}_{M}^{\text{loop}} = \frac{1}{192 \pi^2} (S Y_e^\dagger)_\ab\left( g_1 Q_{eB,\ab} - g_2 Q_{eW,\ab} \right) + h.c.~, \ee where $g_1,g_2$ are the $U(1)_Y$ and $SU(2)_L$ gauge couplings, respectively, and $Y_e$ is the charged lepton Yukawa matrix, defined by \eq{SMLagrangian}.
+To this end, we computed the relevant diagrams, shown in Fig.~\ref{DipoleM}, which amounts to adding to the EFT Lagrangian the terms\footnote{ We performed the matching by computing the three diagrams of Fig.~\ref{DipoleM} on-shell.
+We would like to acknowledge that the final, correct result in \eq{EFTloopM} first appeared in Ref.~\cite{Zhang:2021tsq}, which performed the matching by employing an alternative, off-shell technique (Ref.~\cite{Zhang:2021tsq} adopts the opposite convention for the sign in the covariant derivatives, and thus for the overall sign of the dipole operators).
+This prompted us to find a mistake in the previous version of our paper (though the outcome for the electromagnetic dipole WC remains the same).} \be \mathcal{L}_{M}^{\text{loop}} = \frac{1}{16 \pi^2} (S Y_e^\dagger)_\ab\left( -\frac{g_1}{24} Q_{eB,\ab} - \frac{5g_2}{24} Q_{eW,\ab} \right) + h.c.~, \ee where $g_1,g_2$ are the $U(1)_Y$ and $SU(2)_L$ gauge couplings, respectively, and $Y_e$ is the charged lepton Yukawa matrix, defined by \eq{SMLagrangian}.
 We will often replace it by its diagonal form, $(Y_e)_{\beta\gamma} = y_\beta \delta_{\beta\gamma}$ for $\beta=e,\mu,\tau$.
 Note the loop is finite and therefore does not induce any renormalisation-scale dependence.
-We checked that our result matches (and generalises) a similar calculation of the heavy-neutrino contribution to $\ell_\alpha \to \ell_\beta \gamma$ in \cite{Cheng:1980tp,Altarelli:1977zq}, up to corrections suppressed by additional powers of the active-sterile mixing, which correspond to EFT operators with dim~$>6$.

 The seesaw WCs can be concisely written in terms of the matrices $Y$ and $M$ if one neglects the difference among the mass eigenvalues $M_i$.
 Strictly speaking, one should choose the basis where $M$ is diagonal and integrate out each mass eigenstate, $N_{Ri}$, at scale $\mu=M_i$, that is, the seesaw parameters $Y_{i\alpha}$ and $M_i$ should be defined at that matching scale.
 Still, if the matrices $Y$ and $M$ are defined at the largest seesaw scale, $M_{n_s}$, and their RG evolution to $M_1$ is neglected, one can show that the correction to the WCs is sub-leading.\footnote{ One should match the seesaw Lagrangian to an EFT with $n_s-1$ sterile neutrinos at the scale $\mu=M_{n_s}$, run this EFT down to $\mu=M_{n_s-1}$ and perform a new matching, and so on until the SM EFT is recovered at $\mu=M_1$.
 This procedure introduces corrections to Eqs.~(\ref{EFTtreeM}) and (\ref{EFTloopM}) proportional to $\log M_i/M_j$, which are suppressed by an extra loop factor and extra couplings.
 Note also that below $M_j$, the EFT includes operators that combine SM fields and sterile neutrinos with mass $M_i<M_j$.
 It has been shown \cite{Graesser:2007yj,delAguila:2008ir} that such an EFT contains dim-5 operators with two sterile neutrinos and dim-6 operators with one or more sterile states.
 One can check that, integrating out $N_{Ri}$ at scale $M_i$, these operators generate only SM operators with ${\rm dim} > 6$.
 Of course, a detailed treatment of such intermediate scale effects may be relevant for a precision reconstruction of the seesaw parameters.
 See e.g. \cite{Antusch:2005gp} for the case of the Weinberg operator.} On the other hand, one cannot neglect the RG evolution of the WCs among the different scales $M_i$, because this affects the WCs at leading-logarithm order, as we will see below.